OS-EDA/Course/Chapter_01_Introduction/c01_lecture.md

 ### What people have done with open-source EDA

 - The following slides contain some works that were made with open-source EDA tools and open-source PDKs.
+- All the pictures represent GDS data in different ways.
+- A few slides back a picture of GDS in KLayout was shown.
+The following GDS pictures were created with various other open-source tools (Blender, 3d prints, STL files, ...).
-- Most of this would not have been possible in closed source (because of NDAs)
+- Most of these works would not have been possible to integrate here in closed source (because of NDAs and licenses)
 - Open-source EDA drives people to experiement and play with the technology.

 ###